TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Notice the usage of prime number.
 We could have chosen any number we wanted, but prime numbers are even better to introduce less hash codes that are divisible by the same bucket length, which will make collisions less likely to happen.
 </div>

 Even though we reworked our hash function to avoid the `"Sara"/"raSa"` collision, there is always the possibility for collisions.
-Because we have a finite number of buckets, there is no way to eliminate collisions entirely.
-But we can try to minimize them as much as possible.
+Since have a finite number of buckets, there is no way to eliminate collisions entirely.
+Let's try to minimize them.

 #### Dealing with collisions

+Up until now, our hash map is a one-dimensional data structure.
+What if each `Node` inside the bucket can store more than one value?
 Enters `Linked Lists`.
-If each `Node` inside the bucket is also a Linked List, Then we look for bucket `508` if it's empty we insert the head of Linked List, If a Node head exists in a bucket we follow that Linked List to add to the end of it.
+Now, each `Node` inside the bucket is also a Linked List.
+When inserting to a bucket, if it's empty, we insert the head of Linked List.
+If a `Node` head exists in a bucket, we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.
 Most likely you will not be writing your own hash functions, as most languages have it built in.
 But understanding how hash functions work is important.